Supplying cement globally and contributing to economic growth in and out of Japan with our Integrated Corporate Strength

 Supplier for infrastructure improvement projects that contributes to enhanced safety in society

-Sumitomo Corporation's future plans for the cement business focus on Southeast Asia, where we hold extensive trading rights and relationships fostered over years of trading activities in this region.
+Sumitomo Corporation's cement business is increasingly demonstrating its strength in Southeast Asia, where we hold extensive trading rights and relationships fostered over years of trading activities in this region.
 Major economies in this region are moving into a new acceleration phase, aiming to achieve the economic level of developed countries, and increasing investment in infrastructure development.
-This is expected to dramatically raise demand for cement, which translates to creation of new opportunities for us to demonstrate our capabilities in the field.
+This is expected to dramatically raise demand for cement, which translates into the creation of new opportunities for us to demonstrate our capabilities in this field.
 At the same time, we will also gear up expansion efforts in emerging markets in South America and Africa, where infrastructure-related demand is strong.

 Cement technology has developed at an incredible pace in recent years.
 Innovative methods and materials used for cement mix have reinvented the centuries-old basic construction material into a new material with super strong properties that can support hundreds-meter high contemporary tower structures.
 This enhanced strength is expected to play an increasingly important role in modern society, whether that be in Japan or other countries, where concrete structures are spreading, in protecting the safety of people, particularly against earthquakes, tsunami and other such disasters.
 Bearing the significant function expected of this infrastructure material in mind, Sumitomo Corporation will continue its commitment to developing the cement and concrete business, always looking to contribute to the enhanced safety of society.